-- 6. (a) Prior to commencement of development, a Traffic Management Plan for the construction and operational phases shall be submitted to, and agreed in writing with, the planning authorities in respect of the development at the Ringsend Wastewater Treatment Plant site and the Regional Biosolids Facility site. - (b) The developer shall comply with the requirements of the planning authorities in respect of minimising traffic disruption on the local communities, cleaning and repair of any damage to the public road networks during the construction and operation phases.
+- 6. a) Prior to commencement of the development, a Traffic Management Plan for the construction and operational phases shall be submitted to, and agreed in writing with, the Planning Authorities in respect of the development at the Ringsend WwTP site and the RBSF site. - b) The developer shall comply with the requirements of the Planning Authorities in respect of minimising traffic disruption on the local communities, cleaning and repair of any damage to the public road networks during the construction and operation phases.